Cold Laser Therapy NYC

-Do you suffer from CTS (Carpal Tunnel Syndrome) ?
+Do you suffer from CTS (Carpal Tunnel Syndrome)?

 What is Carpal Tunnel Syndrome?

 Carpal tunnel syndrome occurs when tendons or ligaments in the wrist become enlarged, often from inflammation, after being aggravated.
 The narrowed tunnel of bones and ligaments in the wrist pinches the nerves that reach the fingers and the muscles at the base of the thumb.
 The first symptoms usually appear at night.
-Symptoms range from a burning, tingling numbness in the fingers, especially the thumb and the index and middle fingers, to difficulty gripping or making a fist, to drop-ping things.
-Some cases of carpal tunnel syndrome are due to work-related cumulatsive trauma of the wrist.
+Symptoms range from a burning, tingling numbness in the fingers, especially the thumb and the index and middle fingers, to difficulty gripping or making a fist, to dropping things.
+Some cases of carpal tunnel syndrome are due to work-related cumulative trauma of the wrist.
 Diseases or conditions that predispose to the development of carpal tunnel syndrome include pregnancy, diabetes, and obesity.